 Coal Fly Ash (CFA)

 CFA is a by-product of coal combustion, which is typically landfilled.
 More recently, it has been used as inert filler in a number of products, including cement and carpet.
 CFA is currently designated as a pre-consumer waste.
-Bentley does not currently use any fly ash in our products.

 The proper coordination of color and shade.
 Critical to color matching are: (1) The lightn under which the colors are compared.
 (The light source being used in the real conditions of the commercial environment should be used to match colors.)
 (2) The surface texture of the object being matched (cut pile carpet can appear darker than loop made of the same yarn).
 (3) The surface luster of the object being matched (higher yarn luster can look darker than lower luster ﬁbers).

 Bentley’s post-process dying color tool that allows you to take complete control of the floor.
 COLORCAST™ utilizes a standard order size of 50 square yards in tile or broadloom (based on style availability) and up to 5% overage.

 The ability of a fiber or carpet to retain color when exposed to (1) ultraviolet light, (2) crocking (wet or dry) and (3) atmospheric conditions (according to manufacturers’ and government test standards).

 An INVISTA technology that combines fibers to create random placement of color similar to a space dye aesthetics in the finished carpet.
 ColorLink technology is used for carpets of Antron® Legacy nylon, Antron® Brilliance™ nylon and Antron Lumena® solution dyed nylon.

 Matching of colors within acceptable tolerances, or with a color variation that is barely detectable to the naked eye.